Juviken/Juviken-Platooning/README.md

 ## Getting the project started quick guide
 Most of the steps above still hold merit but some changes have been made if you plan on using the files from Juviken-Platooning instead of LAFF-Platooning which we reccommend.
 Please read the above information before moving on to these steps.

 1. Internet connectivity: an update from LAFF-Platooning is that the cars now use NetworkManager as the handler for wlan0.
 In it's current form the default connection is to the "Vroom" network.
 If a change of network is needed this can be handled using NetworkManager's default connection settings.
-After connecting the RPi units to the desired network you can conenct to them from your own computer using ssh: ssh laff@<ip-of-pi>, laff is the expected user on the units.
+After connecting the RPi units to the desired network you can conenct to them from your own computer using ssh: ssh laff@ip-of-car, laff is the expected user on the units.

 2. Setting up the ROS workspace: